 Seventh, don't scream and yell at your child for his or her involvement in Wicca.

 Eight, speak to your child rationally, calmly, and intelligently about the choices he is making.
 Try to bring to his attention that there is no way for him to verify what he is trying to contact and work with is ultimately good or bad.
-Just because something works it doesn't mean it is from God.
-If you are angry with your child and try and force him to comply with everything that you desire, it may backfire on you.
+Just because something works, it doesn't mean it is from God.
+If you are angry with your child and try to force him to comply with everything that you desire, it may backfire on you.
 Resistance often results in rebellion and involvement in something ungodly.
 This is why wisdom must be used when dealing with someone who is getting involved in or has been involved in Wicca.

 Ninth, ask lots of questions.
 You will find that the more questions you ask, the more you will earn the right to speak.
 Also, you'll discover problems in those answers because those answers will not be rationally consistent.
 At this point, you can carefully begin to point out various problems that you discover within Wicca.